nthmost/illuminate/README.rst

 Illuminate was made to be integrated in code to make it easy to report on sequencing runs.

-The usual way to start is to point the wrapping class, InteropDataset, at a sequencing run path, like so:
+The usual way to start is to instantiate a "dataset" through the InteropDataset class,
+providing it with a valid run path, like so:

 .. code-block:: python